justcgh9/S25-core-course-labs/app_python/README.md

 ```

 This will start the container and expose the application on port `8080`.
 You can access the app by navigating to `http://localhost:8080` in your browser.

+## Unit tests

+Our application only contains one function, which has no user input, so the behavior can be tested using one proper unit test.
+I also wanted to verify that response comes in a proper format, so I've chosen fastapi test client.
+I have simulated a request and tested the assertions about response data.

+## CI workflow

+This repository uses a GitHub Actions workflow that runs on every push and pull request (with filters for relevant paths).
+The workflow executes in four sequential stages:

+1. **Linting:** Checks code quality with Ruff.
+2. **Testing:** Runs unit tests with pytest.
+3. **Security:** Scans dependencies for vulnerabilities using Snyk.
+4. **Build & Deploy:** Builds and pushes a Docker image to DockerHub.

+Each stage only runs if the previous one succeeds.